 Veritas Research Center, Yonsei University, South Korea

 I am an interdisciplinary scholar with training as a social scientist.
-I use social and political perspectives to investigate the sustainability, and equity of policy outcomes.
-I have employed both quantitative and qualitative methods to answer questions at the intersection of environmental policy, human behavior, and the built environment.
+I use theories and concepts from social sciences to investigate the environmental sustainability and social equity of policy outcomes.
+I employ both quantitative and qualitative methods to answer questions at the intersection of environmental policy, human behavior, and the built environment.

 My primary research focuses on sustainable food and waste systems with two driving lines of inquiry: